linebender/rfcs/rfcs/0007-pass-spec.md

 ### Editing the widget tree

-Most passes cannot modify the widget tree.
-They can modify widgets themselves, for instance changing a label's color, but they cannot add or remove widgets from the tree.
-You cannot remove a widget's children during layout, for instance.

-The only pass which can modify the widget tree is the MUTATE pass, triggered by either `edit_root_widget` or `mutate_later`.

-This means you don't need to worry about the widget tree changing in any other pass.
+Widgets can be added and removed during event and rewrite passes *except* inside layout and register_children methods.

+Not doing so is a logic error and may trigger debug assertions.

+If you do want to add or remove a child during layout, you can always defer it with the `mutate_later` context method.

 ### Widget methods and context types